Hua Hin district: Climate

 Hua Hin has a tropical savanna climate (Köppen climate classification Aw).
 Historically, temperatures are very warm to hot throughout the year, with only small variations.
 The year begins with the dry season (December–April), before the monsoon arrives in May.
 Rains ease somewhat from June to August before the heaviest rains begin in September and continue through November.

 Administration

 Central administration

 Hua Hin district is divided into seven sub-districts (tambons), which are further subdivided into 63 administrative villages (mubans).

 Local administration

-There is one town (thesaban mueang) in the district:
+There is one city (thesaban nakhon) in the district: